 In addition to reducing attacks through lifestyle changes, two types of medication are available for perfume-triggered and other migraines.
 Over-the-counter acute medications can stop a migraine that's in progress; if they don't work, ask your doctor about prescription drug possibilities.

 Preventive medicines taken daily can actually help keep migraines from happening in the first place.
 Ask your doctor about prevention drugs (some beta blockers and anticonvulsants may help) if you suffer from debilitating migraines that cause you to miss work or other activities or if your migraines don't respond to acute medication.

-To learn more about migraines, head to the links on the next page.
+To learn more about migraines, head to the links below.

 - American College of Physicians.
 "Managing Migraine: How to Prevent and Control Migraine Headaches."
 2006.
 (July 15, 2012) www.acponline.org/patients_families/pdfs/health/migraine.pdf

 - Fragranced Products Information Network.
 "FPIN Home Page."
 (July 19, 2012) http://www.fpinva.org/text/index.html

 - Invisible Disabilities.
 "Why Go Fragrance Free?"
 (July 18, 2012) http://www.invisibledisabilities.org/educate/chemicalsensitivities/whygofragrancefree/

 - Mayo Clinic.
 "Migraine/Causes."
 (July 15, 2012) http://www.mayoclinic.com/health/migraine-headache/ds00120/dsection=causes